Brannua/.dotfiles/README.md

 ## dotfiles

-The way for install a configFile
+The way to install a configFile

 ```sh
 ./install zshrc
 ```

-The way for uninstall a configFile
+The way to uninstall a configFile

 ```sh
 ./uninstall zshrc